FREQUENTLY ASKED QUESTIONS

 Will there be bike rentals available?

-No. Please contact our ride director if you need assistance with a referral to a local bicycle shop to rent your bike.
+Please contact our ride director if you need assistance with a referral to a local bicycle shop to rent your bike.

 What do we bring?